Jackiecrazy/WarDance/README.txt

  Stop projectiles and maintain passive for 15 seconds, attacks additionally fatigue target Speed slowly increases to +40% until attack, slow target equivalently Flame Dance
- Every third hit deals double damage and give you a free parry (independent of iron guard) for 15 seconds +10% attack speed up to double for successful attack Timberfall
+ Every third hit deals extra damage and give you a free parry (independent of iron guard) for 15 seconds +10% attack speed for every bar of combo acquired Timberfall
  Guarantee crit and add 2+10% damage for 6 hits
  30% of attack damage added to posture